Welcome to the Land of Ranges!

 Tararua Heritage and Culture

 Rich in pioneering heritage and history, Tararua offers a diverse range of activities, sports and entertainment.
 Our ultra-fast broadband (UFB) connection in commercial areas means you will always be connected to your markets around the country and the rest of the world.

-Tararua is a great place to raise a family - safe caring communities, first class facilities and a feast of outdoor activities.
-No school zoning means you can choose the school best for your child whether small and rural or large and urban.
+Tararua is a great place to raise a family - safe caring communities, fantastic facilities and a feast of outdoor activities.

 There are some interesting communities waiting to be discovered in Tararua.
 Each has a unique identity, story to tell and experience to share.
 From the hardship tales of the Scandinavian settlers who felled the Seventy Mile Bush, to the pioneers who established farming on the region's rugged east coast at Herbertville and Akitio.
 These communities are one of the features that make this region unique in New Zealand.